Rumford Archaeological Sites: Rumford Falls V

 This site, Maine Survey Number 49.28, has been dated to the Archaic period, although there is evidence of later occupation or use.
 It is also where the earliest radiocarbon dates in this group has been found, and it includes a heavily stratified area documenting significant environmental events.
 Finds at this site include a toolmaking workshop area, and stone tools sourced from Mount Jasper in Berlin, New Hampshire.

 Town of Rumford Site

 The Town of Rumford Site, Maine Survey Number 49.20, is a Woodland period site, encompassing a particularly well-defined living area.
 The site is particularly significant because it encompasses at least two separate occupation periods, clearly separated by the site's stratigraphy to periods 500 years apart.
-Ceramics of the types found in these layers, when found at other sites, had traditionally been folded into a general Late Woodland-Contact Period grouping, but this site's finds moade it possible to differentiate them.
+Ceramics of the types found in these layers, when found at other sites, had traditionally been folded into a general Late Woodland-Contact Period grouping, but this site's finds made it possible to differentiate them.
 The site suffers from erosion, particular during exceptionally high-water events.